Friedrich Hildebrandt

-Friedrich Hildebrandt (19 September 1898 – 5 November 1948) was a Nazi Party politician, a Gauleiter and an SS-Obergruppenführer.
+Friedrich Hildebrandt (19 September 1898 – 5 November 1948) was a German Nazi Party politician, a Gauleiter and an SS-Obergruppenführer.
 He was found guilty and executed for war crimes committed during the Second World War.

 Early life

 Hildebrandt was born in Kiekindemark (today, part of Parchim) in Mecklenburg-Schwerin and was the son of a farm worker.
 He attended Volksschule until 1913 and then found employment as an agricultural worker and a railway employee.
 On 19 April 1916, he enlisted in the Imperial German Army during the First World War as a Kriegsfreiwilliger (war volunteer) and was assigned to Reserve-Infanterie-Regiment 24 on the western front.
 He was severely gassed in Flanders in 1917 and wounded twice again before the end of the war, for which he earned the Wound Badge in silver and the Iron Cross, first and second class.
 In January 1919, he returned to Mecklenburg and joined the Freikorps "von Brandis," seeing action in Upper Silesia and the Baltic states until his capture and imprisonment by the Red Army in Riga in July 1919.
 He was later repatriated to Germany, being discharged from the German Army as a Vizefeldwebel in January, 1920.

 In March 1920, Hildebrandt joined the security police in Halle and participated in the suppression of the Kapp-Putsch.
 In the wake of the uprising, he was tried for excessive brutality against captured Spartakists in Osterfeld and Weißenfels.
 Although acquitted, he was dismissed from police service in June 1920.
 He then found employment as a farm worker and gardener.
 Originally joining the conservative German National People's Party, he later switched to the even more right-wing and anti-semitic German Völkisch Freedom Party and in 1924 was elected as one of its deputies to the Landtag of the Free State of Mecklenburg-Schwerin.